2 children dead, many homes damaged as storms pummel South

 Lufkin is about 115 miles (185 kilometers) northeast of Houston.
 Additional information was not immediately available.

-In Central Texas, Robertson County Sheriff Gerald Yezak told The Associated Press a suspected tornado hit the small city of Franklin, overturning mobile homes and damaging other residences.
+In Central Texas, Robertson County Sheriff Gerald Yezak told The Associated Press a tornado hit the small city of Franklin, overturning mobile homes and damaging other residences.
 Franklin is located about 125 miles (200 kilometers) south of Dallas.

+The National Weather Service said preliminary information showed an EF-3 tornado touched down with winds of 140 mph (225.3 kph).
+Crews will continue to survey the damage over the next few days.

 Two people were hospitalized for injuries not thought to be life-threatening, while others were treated at the scene for minor injuries, Yezak said.
 Some people had to be extricated from their homes.

-National Weather Service meteorologist Monique Sellers said they've received reports of downed trees, as well as damage to buildings and a transmission tower.
+Weather service meteorologist Monique Sellers said they've received reports of downed trees, as well as damage to buildings and a transmission tower.

 The storms are part of a large system moving through the southern United States, knocking out power to thousands and causing some flash flooding.
 The weather service said the system is expected to shift to the Ohio Valley and the Southeast on Sunday.